Borussia Dortmund: Post-Klopp era

 Dortmund got off to a rather shaky start in the 2020–21 season.
 They lost the DFL-Supercup and had an inconsistent set of results in the Champions League and the Bundesliga.
-After a humiliating 5–1 defeat to Stuttgart in Matchday 11, Lucien Favre was relieved of his managerial duties.
+After a 5–1 defeat to Stuttgart in Matchday 11, Lucien Favre was relieved of his managerial duties.
 Assistant manager Edin Terzić was placed as the caretaker for the rest of the season.
-Under Terzić, Dortmund finished third on the final matchday of the Bundesliga and was eliminated in the quarter-finals of the Champions League in a clash against Manchester City.
-The team then managed to win the DFB-Pokal, defeating RB Leipzig 4–1 in the final.
-Marco Rose was appointed manager for the 2021–22 season with Terzić being appointed as the club's new technical director.
+Under Terzić, Dortmund finished third on the final matchday of the Bundesliga and was eliminated in the quarter-finals of the Champions League in a match against Manchester City.
+The team then won the DFB-Pokal, defeating RB Leipzig 4–1 in the final.

+Marco Rose was appointed manager for the 2021–22 season, with Terzić being appointed as the club's new technical director.
+Rose lead the club to a second-place finish in the league, but was sacked ahead of the 2022–23 season with Terzić being reappointed as manager.
+Before the final match day of that season, Dortmund were top of the league table, though they later lost the Bundesliga title on goal difference to Bayern Munich after a 2–2 home draw against Mainz.

+After selling star player Jude Bellingham to Real Madrid for €103 million, Dortmund had a disappointing Bundesliga campaign in the 2023–24 season, finishing fifth, but experienced more success in the UEFA Champions League, knocking out PSV Eindhoven, Atlético Madrid and PSG in the knockout stages to reach the final for the first time in eleven years, where they lost 2–0 to Real Madrid.

+Shortly before the end of the season, BVB management announced that the military weapons manufacturer Rheinmetall would be the future sponsor.
+The partnership includes the use of high-reach advertising space, marketing rights as well as event and hospitality offers in the stadium and on the club premises and a payment of one million euro per year until 2027 by Rheinmetall.
+The sponsorship has been heavily criticised by BVB fans.

+In the 2024–25 season, BVB reached the quarter-finals of the 2025 FIFA Club World Cup, where they were defeated by Real Madrid.